Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Louisiana State University

 LSU requires all drone flights on campus property to be approved by the Office of Environmental Health & Safety.
-Tiger Stadium generates a TFR during football game days.
+Tiger Stadium operates a temporary flight restriction during football game days.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.